jmhutchison/QGIS-Training-Manual/animal_health/exercise1.rst

 Currently our map shows all the cases recorded throughout Indonesia at the time the data was downloaded.

-Open the :guilabel:`Select by Location'.
+Open the :guilabel:`Select by Location`.
 We want to select the features in the *cases_gis* file that intersect with the *Sul_sthn_dist* file:

 .. image:: ../_static/ISIKHNAS/005.png